 Only the year and month of your opening date are required.
 You can enter a date up to one year in the future.

-Once you’ve entered the date and verified your business, it will begin to appear on Google 90 days before the opening date.
+Once you’ve entered the date and verified your business, your listing will show up on Google 90 days prior to the opening date.

 Engage with customers